wp-plugins/wp-ses/readme.txt

 Please, DO test your setting without this.
 Then, when all works as expected, fill in the config file.

 Edit the wp-config.php file, and add what you want to define.
-Here is a complete setup, some defines are optionnal.
+Here is a complete setup, some defines are optional.

 // WP-SES defines

 // Amazon Access Key
 define('WP_SES_ACCESS_KEY','blablablakey');

 // Amazon Secret Key
 define('WP_SES_SECRET_KEY','blablablasecret');

 // From mail (optional) must be an amazon SES validated email
-// hard coded email, leave empty or comment out to allow custom setting via panel
+// hard coded email, leave empty or comment out to allow custom setting via panel define('WP_SES_FROM','me@....');
-define('WP_SES_FROM','me@....');

 // Return path for bounced emails (optional)
-// hard coded email, leave empty or comment out to allow custom setting via panel
+// hard coded email, leave empty or comment out to allow custom setting via panel define('WP_SES_RETURNPATH','return@....');
-define('WP_SES_RETURNPATH','return@....');

 // ReplyTo (optional) - This will get the replies from the recipients.
 // hard coded email, or 'headers' for using the 'replyto' from the headers.
-// Leave empty or comment out to allow custom setting via panel
+// Leave empty or comment out to allow custom setting via panel define('WP_SES_REPLYTO','headers');
-define('WP_SES_REPLYTO','headers');

-// Hide list of verified emails (optional)
+// Hide list of verified emails (optional) define('WP_SES_HIDE_VERIFIED',true);
-define('WP_SES_HIDE_VERIFIED',true);

-// Hide SES Stats panel (optional)
+// Hide SES Stats panel (optional) define('WP_SES_HIDE_STATS',true);
-define('WP_SES_HIDE_STATS',true);

-// Auto activate the plugin for all sites (optional)
+// Auto activate the plugin for all sites (optional) define('WP_SES_AUTOACTIVATE',true);
-define('WP_SES_AUTOACTIVATE',true);

 When using defines to hardcode your setting, don't forget to define the SES endpoints, too :

 define('WP_SES_ENDPOINT', 'email.us-east-1.amazonaws.com');
 OR
 define('WP_SES_ENDPOINT', 'email.us-west-2.amazonaws.com');
 OR
 define('WP_SES_ENDPOINT', 'email.eu-west-1.amazonaws.com');

 == Screenshots ==